You can download the raw source code for these lecture notes here.

 exercises carefully and are looking to develop more advanced R skills,

-notice the use of the purrr:map()
+notice the use of the purrr:map() function here.
+But you

 can also use this code as a template: the lines you need to change to